jm2145/web-app/README.md

 ## Features

-- **Virtual Meetings:** BrainWave offers an integrated virtual meeting system, allowing users to collaborate in real-time from anywhere in the world.
+- **Virtual Meetings:** DreamWeave offers an integrated virtual meeting system, allowing users to collaborate in real-time from anywhere in the world.
 Share your screen, conduct video conferences, and engage in productive discussions with your team.

-- **User-Friendly Interface:** BrainWave's intuitive and user-friendly interface makes it easy for individuals from all backgrounds to navigate and participate effectively.
+- **User-Friendly Interface:** DreamWeave's intuitive and user-friendly interface makes it easy for individuals from all backgrounds to navigate and participate effectively.

 - **Multi-User Collaboration:** Invite students, teachers, artists, and business professionals to your brainstorming sessions, enabling a diverse range of perspectives to drive creativity.